dmay/amazon-q-developer-cli/planning/mvp-small-wins/mvp-small-wins-0-scope.md

 ### Requirements

 **Core Behavior:**

 - When `--no-interactive` flag is set, the CLI should:
   1. Process only the initial input provided via command line
   2. Execute the agent loop once
   3. Exit cleanly after task completion
   4. Not spawn any input reading tasks
   5. Not display prompts or wait for user input
+  6. Indicate if the task completed clearly.
+I.e AgentLoop completed waiting for a prompt, and NOT for a tool approval.
+     1. That could require an extra flag that tasks could report back on completion.
+Right now we only have success/fail state on Job level, but here we introduce semantical, but NOT specific to AgentLoop, exit flag.
+Remember, the forwaqrd vision is to have multiple possible tasks, which can be launched in various ways, and some could also expect approval-like or required-arguments-like input to continue execution.
+     2. Another option is to let AgentEnvironment to scan task_metadata in active workers, to see if AgentLoop (or any other specific task added in the future) has its specific flag that indicates required user input.

 **UI-Specific Requirements:**

 **TextUi:**

 - Skip prompt loop spawn entirely when flag is set
 - Display output normally (streaming responses)
 - Exit after initial job completes

 **StructuredIO:**

 - Skip stdin reader task spawn when flag is set
 - Output JSON events normally
 - Exit after initial job completes

 **AgentEnvironment:**

 - Track initial jobs created at startup
 - Monitor active job count
 - Initiate shutdown when no active jobs remain (after initial jobs complete)
+- Confirm all workers remain in clean state (none have flags in task metadata that indicate task ended waiting for user input, like tools approval).
+Instruct active UI to display a warning about non-clean abort.
 - Ensure clean cancellation and resource cleanup

 ### Implementation Approach